wyy-47/DayCountWidget_Garmin/README.md

 5. Update menu after edit to a new date.

 ## To do
-1. Notification system.
-    - When the count down reach 0.
-    - anniversary
+1. Find a way to update the glance once a day?
 2. Details on UI such as string location.
 3. Reorganize the files and folders.
 4. Maybe somehow type in the date (or better than pick between 2018-2026)?
-5. Find a way to update the glance once a day?
+5. Notification system. (doesn't seem to be possible so far)
+    - When the count down reach 0.
+    - anniversary

 ## Documentation
 ### Fixed bugs (maybe improve in the future)